Describe a Time you had a Disagreement with Someone IELTS Cue Card

 Meaning: A very close friend

 Sentence: Sachin Tendulkar and Virat Kohli were bosom friends during their childhood.
-Both had immense talent but the career of Sachin Tendulkar grew tremendously, but on the other hand, Vinod Kambli wasted the opportunities provided to him.
+Both had immense talent, but Sachin Tendulkar’s career grew tremendously; on the other hand, Vinod Kambli wasted the opportunities provided to him.

 Sample Answer 2